skalenetwork/mirage-manager/docs/Staking.md

 Requests to retrieve a specific amount of stake from a node

-_Creates an exit request and updates committee weight if node is enabled value must be greater than 0 and less than or equal to caller's stake in the node_
+_Creates an exit request and updates committee weight if the node is enabled value must be greater than 0 and less than or equal to the caller's stake in the node_

 #### Parameters